 If someone has done something they think deserves recognition and people aren’t aware, it might be their reason for fishing for compliments.
 They could mention it ‘casually’ as a way to draw your attention to it or fish for compliments on social media by posting about their achievements.

-Most people with self-esteem issues require other people’s reassurance to feel confident and good about themselves.
-This is one of the reasons why they might be fishing for compliments from you for motivation or a confidence boost because they think lowly of themselves.
+Most people with self-esteem issues require constant reassurance from others in order to feel confident and good about themselves.
+Such people might fish for compliments from you for motivation or a confidence boost because they think lowly of themselves.

 - They love attention

 Attention seekers also tend to fish for compliments.
-They will brag about their achievements, act vulnerable, or say self-deprecating things to manipulate you into reassuring them by saying nice things about them.
+They will brag about their achievements, act vulnerable, or say self-deprecating things to manipulate you to reassure them by saying positive things about them while trying to be nice.

 Some examples of someone fishing for compliments include them saying things like ‘I feel so ugly today’, or ‘I’m so fat’ yet they look beautiful and fit and are only trying to get you to oppose these statements.
 Another example of fishing for compliments is someone complaining about how much they hate a particular feature on their body that looks perfect as a way to draw your attention to that part and compliment them on it.